TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Modulus/README.md

 Intermediate Expectations
 - Return the amount of odd numbers
 - Return the amount of even numbers
-- Concatenate the answers to know which is which when these are printed out
+- Use an array data structure to store the even numbers and odd numbers separately
+- Use an array structure to create a memory of the actual sequence used

-Modulus Assignment Expectations
+Modulus Assignment Expectations and Case Study Guide (use Starting JavaScript too)
 - Create a program that skip counts through a sequence of 20 numbers
 - For each even number, save it into an evenArray
 - For each odd number, save it into an oddArray